D-STAR: Dual Simultaneously Transmitting and Reflecting Reconfigurable Intelligent Surfaces for Joint Uplink/Downlink

 \subsection{D-STAR Architecture}

 As depicted in Fig. \ref{fig:star}, the existing architecture of a single STAR-RIS relies on splitting the incident signal power into reflected and transmitted signals.
 Note that we consider two single-directional STAR-RISs, which means that the impinging signals may only arrive from one side of the STAR-RIS.
 This architecture is capable of supporting a DL service, if we consider the incident signal in Fig. \ref{fig:star} as the DL signal arriving from the BS.
 Once UL users exist, the STAR-RIS should be rotated by 180-degrees for supporting UL services, which may result in an impractical deployment scenario.
 Therefore, as shown in Fig. \ref{fig:star2}, we have conceived a novel D-STAR system consisting of two STAR-RISs, separating the whole coverage area into primary and secondary regions, termed as P-region and S-region, respectively.
+The P-region includes both the BS and users, whereas only users exist in the S-region.
 The STAR-P indicates that the reflection-side is facing towards the BS, whilst the STAR-S is operated with the transmission-side facing towards the BS.
-Observed from Fig. \ref{fig:star2} that the signal incident from the left can only illuminate STAR-P, generating reflective and refractive signal powers, but it cannot be directed towards STAR-S. Similarly, STAR-S can only reflect and transmit the signal incident from the right.
+Observe from Fig. \ref{fig:star2} that the signal incident from the left can only illuminate STAR-P, generating reflective and refractive signal powers, but it cannot be directed towards the STAR-S. Similarly, STAR-S can only reflect and transmit the signal incident from the right.